The Strength of A Nation: Why Trump's budget is a threat to our national security

 What makes America great?
-For many, the preamble to our Constitution demonstrates our nation’s strengths: “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Prosperity, do ordain and establish this Constitution.”
+For many, the preamble to our Constitution demonstrates our nation’s strengths: “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution.”

 These values, supported by our elected leadership, our national defense and our diplomacy, are what constitute the national security of our nation.